-However, due to the pandemic, it may or may not be accurate.
-Read the consulate's updates regarding visa processing on their website and follow the specific consulate on social media.
+However, wait times can change at any moment especially closer to the start of the semester.
+Read the consulate's updates regarding visa processing on their website and follow the specific consulate on social media for any important updates.

 Bring to your Visa Interview, the following PRINTED documents: